 - Hair loss

 - Discussion of abnormal test results - unless results should be dealt with quicker

 - Chronic condition management

-- Routine clinical non-doctor: A health problem that could be dealt with by a clinician who is not a GP (e.g. a nurse or HCA) i.e. that doesn't necessarily require a diagnosis or prescription.
-Patient is unlikely to be clinically harmed if the problem is not addressed in the next 48 hours.
-Examples:
+- Routine clinical non-doctor: A health problem that could be dealt with by a clinician who is not a GP (e.g. a nurse or HCA) i.e. that doesn't require a diagnosis or prescription.
+Patient is unlikely to be harmed if the problem is not addressed in the next 48 hours to 1 week.
+Suggested examples:

 - Lifestyle counselling

 - What happens to 'Routine clinical non-doctor' requests in your fictional 'typical' GP practice?
 They are sent to a relevant clinician (not a GP) who contacts the patient after 48 hours but no longer than 1 week.

 What happens to 'Routine clinical' requests in PATCHS?